Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 <!-- START: div -->
 <div class="QandA_question">

-Q: Why does the compiler allow the use of function names that aren't followed by parentheses?
+<span class="ques"></span> Why does the compiler allow the use of function names that aren't followed by parentheses?

 </div>
 <!-- END: div -->
 <!-- START: div -->
 <div class="QandA_answer">

-A: We'll see in a later chapter that the compiler treats a function name not followed by parentheses as a pointer to the function.
+<span class="ans"></span> We'll see in a later chapter that the compiler treats a function name not followed by parentheses as a pointer to the function.
 Pointers to functions have legitimate uses, so the compiler can't automatically assume that a function name without parentheses is an error.
 The statement

 ```C
 print_pun;